 Over 40 years ago, Garden Court Chambers was founded on a commitment to promote fundamental human rights and freedoms.
 These principles are reflected throughout our international and transnational work, and embodied in our motto, ‘Do right, fear no-one’.

-Our work places us at the forefront of international human rights practice, and we are skilled at managing the complex interplay between domestic and international law.
-Our pioneering human rights work was recently recognised when we won the Human Rights Set of the Year at the Chambers Bar Awards 2016.
+Our international human rights barristers work at the forefront of international human rights practice, and we are skilled at managing the complex interplay between domestic and international law.
+Our pioneering human rights work was recognised when we won the Human Rights Set of the Year at the Chambers Bar Awards 2016.
 Garden Court Chambers also has top rankings in The Legal 500 and Chambers and Partners guides for civil liberties and human rights work.

 Our barristers appear regularly before major international and regional human rights bodies, including the European Court of Human Rights, the Court of Justice of the European Union, the African Court of Human and Peoples’ Rights, the Inter-American Commission and Court of Human Rights, and the United Nations Human Rights Committee.